lichenran1234/load-test/local_load_test/README.md

 Follow the [official locust docs](https://docs.locust.io/en/stable/installation.html) to install locust on your local computer.

-### Step 2: Copy the repository's content
+### Step 2: Prepare the load test files

 Clone this repository's content to your local computer.
 Open a terminal window and navigate to the cloned directory.
+Overwrite the `local_load_test/features.json` file with the sample payload for you model.

 ### Step 3: Run the load test